bcgov/bcdg/docs/accessibility-resources.md

 # Accessibility Resources

-Accessibility.
+Accessibility is an ongoing journey, and should be just part of how we design and build software.
 The B.C.
-Government is working towards WCAG 2.2 AA compliance
+Government is working towards WCAG 2.2 AA compliance for all internal and external web content.

+These resources may be useful to build or build upon your accessibility practice.
+Please be mindful of protecting PII while using any web tools.

 ## Learn about accessibility
 A11y Project checklist